How to prepare for Public Administration optional for UPSC?

 Rural Development and Urban Local Government

-- These two chapters can be covered from Rajini Goyal and Arora.
-It is good to correlate with constitutional articles and also if possible, use case studies in your answers.
+- These two chapters can be covered by Rajini Goyal and Arora.
+It is good to correlate with constitutional articles and if possible, use case studies in your answers.

 Law and Order Administration